-If a lender is a foreign-resident shareholder not located in a tax haven, interest paid or credited by the Brazilian entity will only be deductible for purposes of corporate taxes if it refers to debt that does not exceed twice the value of the equity interest of that foreign shareholder in the Brazilian entity's net worth (individual limit).
+If a lender is a foreign-resident shareholder not located in a tax haven jurisdiction nor benefitting from a privileged tax regime, interest paid or credited by the Brazilian entity will only be deductible for purposes of corporate taxes if it refers to debt that does not exceed twice the value of the equity interest of that foreign shareholder in the Brazilian entity's net worth (individual limit).
 The sum of debts of the Brazilian entity with all related parties overseas, verified upon accrual of interest, must also not exceed twice the sum of equity stakes of all foreign related parties in the Brazilian entity's net worth (global limit).

-If the related lender overseas has no equity stake in the Brazilian entity, the debt should not exceed twice the net worth of the Brazilian entity (individual limit).
+If the related lender overseas has no equity stake in the Brazilian entity and is not located in a tax haven jurisdiction nor benefits from a privileged tax regime, the debt should not exceed twice the net worth of the Brazilian entity (individual limit).
 The sum of debts with all related parties overseas that have no equity stake in the Brazilian entity, verified upon interest accrual, must also not exceed twice the Brazilian entity's net worth (global limit).

 Interest relating to the amount of indebtedness exceeding the above limits (verified when interest is accrued) constitutes a non-deductible expense for corporate tax purposes.
-Indebtedness with parties located in tax havens are subject to different limits.